-Motion and Matter provides grade 3 students with physical sciences core ideas dealing with forces and interactions, matter and its interactions, and with engineering design.
+Motion and Matter provides grade 3 students with experiences around physical sciences core ideas dealing with forces and interactions, matter and its interactions, and with engineering design.
 The anchor phenomenon for the first three investigations is motion.
-Magnetism and gravity are the forces students explore as they look for patterns of motion to predict future motion.
+Magnetism and gravity are the phenomena investigated as students look for patterns of motion to predict future motion.
 The guiding question is what causes objects to move?
-Students work with magnets and paper clips, wheel and axle systems, paper air twirlers, and rotating tops.
+Students work with magnets and paper clips, wheel-and-axle systems, paper air twirlers, and rotating tops.
 Students use their knowledge of science to enter the engineering design process and through the process refine their science understanding.

 Throughout the Motion and Matter Module, students engage in science and engineering practices to collect data to answer questions, and to define problems in order to develop solutions.
 Students reflect on their own use of these practices and find out about how others use these practices in science and engineering careers.

 For a description of each investigation in the MOTION AND MATTER and the correlations to the National Science Education Standards, download the MOTION AND MATTER Module Overview PDF.

 © 2018 UC Regents